 D) toys.

-A) the assimilation of moral norms;
+A) assimilation moral standards;

 B) development of creative thinking;

-C) the development of arbitrariness;
+B) development of arbitrariness;

 G) speech development.